 PCI Paleo values free access, transparency, and discoverability.
 Peer-reviewed articles, recommendations, decisions, reviews, and comments are all freely accessible online and published under Open Access licenses.
 Peer-reviewed articles and recommendations are fully citable and assigned permanent digital object identifiers (DOIs).

 The purpose of PCI Paleo is not to offer a free peer-reviewing service to authors who simply want to improve their draft before submitting it to a journal.
-Therefore, PCI Paleo will only consider preprints of finalized articles (i.e., which have reached a stage of development deemed sufficient for submission to a journal).
+Therefore, PCI Paleo will only consider submissions of finalized articles (i.e., which have reached a stage of development deemed sufficient for submission to a journal).

 PCI Paleo is the third community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-The aim of PCI is to offer scientists a free, stimulating, transparent, and non-exclusive way to validate and openly share their articles outside of the monopoly of conventional journals.
+The aim of PCI is to offer scientists a free, stimulating, transparent, and non-exclusive way to scientifically validate and openly share their articles outside of the monopoly of conventional journals.